wizarddevelopment/energyandhousing.org/_posts/2013-07-28-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Energy and Housing"
+title:  About Energy and Housing
 date:   2013-07-28 13:43:09
 categories:
 ---

 # The Energy and Housing Program

-The Energy and Housing Program is a new initiative.
-Our initial efforts will be to address electric energy issues in New York City and how smart grids and smart meter systems should help residents.
+The Energy and Housing Program is an initiative to address the problems of energy use by the resident in multifamily residential properties in New York City.
+It's our belief that by using new technologies, individual residents can gain more control of their energy use, thereby saving natural resources and money.
+This will include addressing electricity, heating, water and communications.
+Our initial focus will be to address electric energy issues in New York City and how smart grids and smart meter systems should help residents.

 # Background

 There are approximately 3 million housing units in NYC.
 These are mostly composed of rental, cooperatives, condominium, 1-3 family homes.
-Each home has an energy budget that can include electricity, water, gas, oil and communication components.
-A major component is the use of electricity.
+Each residential unit has an energy budget that can include electricity, water, gas, oil and communication components.
+The water supply is a basic commodity and is under the control of New York City.
+The City has spent several decades upgrading an old system that had not been well maintained.
+The result has been the creation of a first class drinking water that is better than all bottled water.
+In addition, all residential buildings now have automated water meter reading systems that were installed to allow meter reading from the street.

 The residential sector accounts for about 32% of New York City’s electricity consumption and more than 50% in all boroughs except Manhattan.
 NYC residents in the 3 million housing units should be able to able to actively participate in conservation and load management programs.